KrauseFx/new-mac/README.md

 - [ ] Custom keyboard shortcut for all apps: `control` + tab => `Select Next Tab` and `Next Tab`, same for previous (used in applications like Tweetbot)
 - [ ] Keyboard `Key Repeat` to the fastest, `Delay` to the second shortest
 - [ ] Enable US keyboard with German Umlaut mapping (see `USGermanKeyboard` folder)
+- [ ] Install Bitbar and point to Google Drive Bitbar folder